Engineering Competency Matrix

 | Hiring | Interviews candidates.
 Gives clear hire/no-hire with evidence | A |

-| Org Impact | Projects impact company OKRs.
-Makes adjacent teams better | A |
+| Org Impact | Ships projects that move company metrics.
+Other teams benefit from your work | A |

 Staff (Level 4) — 16 behaviors